alnah/html-french-cuisine/README.md

-# french-cuisine-other-side
+# The French Cuisine's Other Side
-A fool HTML website for TOP showcasing the French Cuisine's other side
+A fool HTML website for [The Odin Project](https://www.theodinproject.com) showcasing the French Cuisine's other side.
+The best unknown recipes from the top first French Cuisine.